-To be able to buy, handle and purchase cannabis, you must be at least 19 years of age.
+To be able to buy, handle, and purchase cannabis, you must be at least 19 years of age.
 This age is the same age for tobacco and alcohol use in the country.
-There are provinces like Quebec that has opted for the minimum age requirement set at 18 years of age.
+There are provinces like Quebec that have opted for the minimum age requirement set at 18 years of age.

 You are allowed to smoke or vape cannabis products in your own home, in some public areas, designated smoking areas, residential boats, and vehicles and in research facilities.
 You cannot drive or work under the influence of cannabis.
 If you are caught driving while you are under the influence of the drug, you may face penalties, license suspension and/or jail time.

 Some provinces allow the use of cannabis but do not permit growing it.
 With the different rules, you must always be aware of wherever you are.

 The use and purchase of cannabis are regulated by each province.
 There are provinces where there are actual cannabis stores or dispensaries such as in Quebec.
 While there are other provinces that do not have actual stores but have legal cannabis online stores.
 These online dispensaries are the only ways to purchase cannabis in the region.

 Retail distribution and sale of cannabis per Canadian province